jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 project or follow the [quickstart]({{ '/docs/' | relative_url }}) and push the repository to GitHub if it is not hosted there already.

-The Jekyll site we'll be using for the rest of this page initially consists of just a `_config.yml`, an `index.md` page and a `Gemfile`.
+The Jekyll site we'll be using for the rest of this page, initially consists of just a `_config.yml`, an `index.md` page and a `Gemfile`.
 The contents are respectively:

 ```yaml